jundalisay/sp/content/en/research/friedman/capitalism/chapter-12b.md

 ---
-title: ".."
+title: "Social Welfare Measures"
-# linkTitle: Fresnel
-date: 2025-09-25
+heading: Chapter 12b
-weight: 33
+weight: 25
 c: "firebrick"
+description: ""
 ---

-2. Minimum wage laws Minimum wage laws are about as clear a case as one can find of a measure the effects of which are precisely the opposite of those intended by the men of good will who support it.
+2. Minimum wage laws

+Minimum wage laws are about as clear a case as one can find of a measure the effects of which are precisely the opposite of those intended by the men of good will who support it.
 Many proponents of minimum wage laws quite properly deplore extremely low rates; they regard